canonical/ubuntu-pro-client/docs/explanations/using_pro_offline.rst

 Mirror snaps with Snap store proxy
 ----------------------------------

-The Snap store proxy is the equivalent tool for hosting the snap packages that your organisation is consuming.
+The `Snap-store-proxy`_ is the equivalent tool for hosting the snap packages that your organisation is consuming.

-`Snap-store-proxy`_ is a snap that provides an edge proxy to the Snap store, so that after your device has been registered with the proxy, all communications with the Snap store will be sent via the proxy.

 Security patching
 =================